 1. Company name:

 2. Date of Meeting:

 3. Referral Item(s):

 4. Description of Putnam's Business Relationship with Issuer of Proxy which may give rise to a conflict of interest:

-a

 5. Describe procedures used to address any conflict of interest: Investment professional who was solicited to provide a recommendation was advised that the recommendation must be provided without regard to any client or other business relationship between Putnam and the company.
 In addition, Putnam has made arrangements that, unless authorized by Putnam's Legal and Compliance Department, contacts from outside parties, except for representatives of the issuing company, with respect to referral items will be handled by Putnam's Legal and Compliance Department to prevent any influence on the investment process.
 In the case of contact between Putnam investment professionals and representatives of issuing companies, any such contact will be documented and included in the proxy voting files.

 6. Describe any contacts from parties outside Putnam Management (other than routine communications from proxy solicitors) with respect to the referral item not otherwise reported in an investment professional's recommendation:

-CE.
-DETICATION.

-CE RTIFICATION
+CE DEFINITION AND A STATE OF THE S

-rec e undersigned officer of Putnam Investments certifies that, to the best of his or her knowledge, any emmendation of an investment professional provided under circumstances where a conflict of interest exists a made solely on the investment merits and without regard to any other consideration.
+The RTIFICATION e undersigned officer of Putnam Investments certifies that, to the best of his or her knowledge, any commendation of an investment professional provided under circumstances where a conflict of interest exists is made solely on the investment merits and without regard to any other consideration.

-me: xy Voting Team
+me: oxy Voting Team